pgpglobal/staging/README.md

 * Replace SCSS Media Queries with name variables?
 * Replace max-width queries w/ min-width queries
+* Why is get2016 folder present in PGP Site?

 <a id="staging-and-production"></a>
 ## Staging and Production